rasmusab/officialcocktails/officialcocktails.com/content/cocktails/yellow_bird.md

 ![](/cocktail-images/yellow_bird.jpeg)

-## Directions for how to make a Yellow bird
+## Directions for how to make the Yellow bird

 1. Get a cocktail shaker and add some ice.
 2. Pour 3 cl of white rum into the cocktail shaker.